dc-thomson/engineering-principles/README.md

 We, as teams, build platforms and codebases that are accessible to all.

-Communication is vital; as teams we always have awareness of changes, and priority should be given to unblocking any work on our systems.
+Communication is vital; as teams we always have awareness of changes, and priority is given to unblocking any work on our systems.

 We document our code/services to ensure they are accessible to others.